 The Reverend J L Petit

-Petit’s Remarks collected numerous examples across the UK and the continent to demonstrate the beauty in all historical styles.
+Petit’s Remarks collected nearly 300 examples across the UK and the continent to demonstrate beauty in all historical styles.
 It argued that all could be drawn on and used by architects to create new and original work; while restoration should only alter what exists when absolutely essential.
 Highly praised by those who were not convinced by the Gothicists, Professor Freeman, writing in 1849 called it the best work on architecture by a living author.
 Yet it faced vitriolic criticism from those, grouped into the recently started Ecclesiological Society, who wanted to lay down restrictive rules and were initially in favour of favour of destructive restoration.
 This battle continued for the rest of Petit’s life.

-A further controversy from the early 1840s concerned the proposed restoration of St Mary’s the main church of Stafford, by Gilbert Scott.
-Petit opposed as unnecessary the return to sloping roofs on the south transept.
-Although Petit did not persuade the client or architect to alter the plan, in 1852 Scott acknowledged that the dispute led to far greater conservatism in restoration.
+A specific dispute from the early 1840s concerned the proposed restoration of St Mary’s, the main church of Stafford, by a young Gilbert Scott.
+Petit opposed several aspects of the plan for the exterior as destroying the character of the church.
+Although Petit did not persuade the client or architect to alter the plan, in 1852 Scott acknowledged that the dispute had been seminal, leading to far greater conservatism in restoration.
 Writing in 1877 in his Recollections, he recalled that dispute as foreshadowing the arguments of the SPAB and praised Petit’s scholarship, artistic talent and “noble character”.

-One consequence of these early disputes following his debut book is that from the mid 1840s Petit focused more on his writing and speaking, and used his art mainly to document examples to support those activities either for exhibition at his lectures, or collecting examples for subsequent illustration in writings.
+One consequence of these early disputes is that from the mid 1840s Petit focused more on his writing and speaking, and used his art mainly to support those activities either for exhibition at his lectures, or collecting examples for subsequent illustration in writings.
 Before 1845 his art is more consistent, when all his pictures were well finished.
-After this, wonderful and uniquely original work can be found but only a small proportion were developed from rough sketches and have survived to the present day.
+After this his most advanced and uniquely original work is found, but only a small proportion were developed from rough sketches and have survived to the present day.

 Antiquarians and ecclesiologists opposed to ‘one correct style’, formed the Archaeological Society in 1844, with their publication the Archaeological Journal, where Petit was one of the most frequent contributors.
 17 of his articles were published in the AJ alone.
 He also delivered as many speeches, 5 of which were published as small books, and some others are recorded in the Transactions of annual meetings.
 There was just one other major book: Architectural Studies in France.
-This examines in detail, and with numerous illustrations, round arch styles of church architecture in three regions of France at the boundary of the Gothic north and Latin south.
+This examines in detail, and with numerous illustrations, Romanesque church architecture in three regions of France at the boundary of the Gothic north and Latin south.
 Aimed at a more limited audience of church architects and commentators it persuaded the Gothic party to broaden their repetoire to include what became known as Angevin.

 Petit was elected a Fellow of the Society of Antiquaries, admitted ad eundem to Oxford, was an honorary member of the Archaeological Institute, and of the Institute of British Architects later RIBA, as well as holding regional society positions such as Secretary of the Lichfield Architectural Society and President of the Lichfield Working Men’s Association.

 RIBA sponsored annual Architectural Exhibitions for a wider audience in the 1850s and 1860s where Petit was one of the most frequent lecturers and exhibitors, for example on “Utilitarianism in Architecture” in 1855, and “On the Picturesque in [Church] Architecture” in 1863.
-At the same time he continued to deliver more serious papers continuing his themes of inspiring originality through breadth of example – for example on Italian [church] architecture in 1855 and on Byzantine [religious] Architecture in 1858 based on a short trip to Greece and Constantinople in 1857.
-He continued to travel further and further afield covering Spain and the Mediterranean islands; and a lengthy tour to Egypt and Syria in 1864/65.
+At the same time he continued to deliver papers continuing his themes of inspiring originality through breadth of example – for example to RIBA on Italian [church] architecture in 1855 and on Byzantine [religious] Architecture in 1858 based on a short trip to Greece and Constantinople in 1857.
+He continued to travel further and further afield covering Spain and the Mediterranean islands in 1858-9; and a lengthy tour to Egypt and Syria in 1864-5.

-Petit was neither professional academic, nor architect in an age when it was still possible for such work to be led by amateurs.
+Petit was neither full time academic, nor architect in an age when it was still possible to be a leading commentator as neither.
 He contributed to some alterations in St Paul’s as one of its few defenders in the Neo-Gothic age; and in 1861/2 designed and supervised the construction of one small church – St Philip’s Caerdeon, for his brother in law, the Reverend William Jelf.
 True to himself, it is one of the few original designs of a church from that time, and is indeed one of a kind, although predictably the Ecclesiologist was scathing.
-Despite a tiny congregation, it still stands and is in use on a wooded hillside overlooking the estuary near Barmouth in North Wales and has recently been upgraded to Grade 1.
+It still stands on a wooded hillside overlooking the estuary near Barmouth in North Wales and has recently been upgraded to Grade 1.

 In the 21st Century Petit’s most accessible legacy is his art.
-He differs from commercial artists in that his watercolours were not developed for the market of the day or artificially picturesque.
+He differs from commercial artists of the 19th Century in that his watercolours were not developed for the market of the day or artificially picturesque.
 His unique gift was to communicate the majesty, power and solemnity of ancient churches of all sizes and styles.
 He is also capable of similar strength in presenting nature, to him ‘the works of God’.
-His pictures demonstrate exactly what he believed, that remarkable harmony and beauty has been achieved by our best ancient buildings, and no one style should be raised above all others.
+He stands as a unique British outpost of modernist pre-impressionist art at a time when most artists were absorbed by detailed studio works with historical themes.